Project Apollo Gold

 Stepping up a bit – How about inviting the local Boy and Girl Scout, CAP, AFJROTC and 4-H aerospace clubs to attend and have a “Make and Take” pre-launch session with simple plastic fin-can type rockets that recover on streamers?
 Make sure your club has a simple piece of literature to hand out to the visitors who might want to participate in your next scheduled launch.
 If possible, take names and e-mail addresses for contacts and announcements of future launches.

 The “Land the Eagle” competition is an excellent attraction.
 The contest objective is to launch a model rocket and have it land on an area of the launch field representing the moon.
 The contestant whose rocket lands closest to the ‘Tranquility Base’ target is the winner.
-The suggested rules for the Section event are on this page, with suggested rules for a school launch on this page.
-Contest Results can be submitted for posting to the “Land The Eagle Contest Winners” web page.
+The suggested rules for the Section event are described on this page while the suggested rules for a school launch described on this page.
+The contest description can also be downloaded from the “Related Documents” area at the bottom of this page.
+You can find an alternative version of the contest below which uses an outline of the base of a Saturn V as the “target”.
+Results for all contests can be submitted for posting to the “Land The Eagle Contest Winners” web page.

 And then there is the Media – Of course if your Section is going to participate in this very special day – you might want to have a bit of media in attendance.
 Get your announcement out early.

 So plan a great day for your friends, Section, and local youth groups.
 Have a super Lunar Landing 50th Anniversary day.

 |Countdown to Project Apollo Gold 01-19||January 30, 2019, 6:49 pm||204 KB|